awsdocs/aws-lambda-developer-guide/doc_source/with-s3-example-deployment-pkg.md

 }
 ```

-Amazon S3 invokes your Lambda function using the `Event` invocation type, where AWS Lambda executes the code asynchronously\.
+Amazon S3 invokes your Lambda function using the `Event` invocation type, where AWS Lambda runs the code asynchronously\.
 What you return does not matter\.
 However, in this case we are implementing an interface that requires us to specify a return type, so in this example the handler uses `String` as the return type\.

 **Dependencies**
 + `aws-lambda-java-core`